WeBankPartners/delivery-by-terraform/README_EN.md

 ##### The remaining steps as same as deliverying Ali Cloud above.

 ### 6. Production
-The production version is the persistent storage provided by cloud services, which can meet the base production requirements.
-At present, we prepare solution for Tencent cloud.
+The production version is using cloud services for persistent storage, which can meet the base production requirements.
+For now, we prepare solution for Tencent cloud.

 deploy plan as below：
 1.All resources deploy in a VPC